 College dropout to head of the class.

-Today’s Nice Kicks’ Throwback Thursday rewinds back to 2009 where we pay tribute to the rapper, singer, songwriter, record producer, entrepreneur and fashion designer that is Kanye West and his Nike Air Yeezy 1 on the 10-year-anniversary of its “Zen Grey” launch colorway.
+Today’s Nice Kicks’ Throwback Thursday rewinds back to 2009 where we pay tribute to the rapper, singer, songwriter, record producer, entrepreneur and fashion designer that is Kanye West and his Nike Air Yeezy 1 in its “Zen Grey” launch colorway.

 After suffering a near-fatal car accident in October 2002, Kanye rose to fame with his legendary and memorable song, “Through the Wire,” a testament to his incredible determination and will to live following the tragedy.